The best liberal arts colleges have strong music programs because music plays an important role in a well-rounded education.

 Music at DWU

-The music program at Dakota Wesleyan University exists to offer our students an opportunity to develop creativity and nonlinear thought, offer praise to our creator and explore music’s important role in the enrichment of the human spirit through the pursuit of artistic excellence and through relevant and intentional classroom instruction.
+The Ron and Sheilah Gates Department of Music exists to offer our students an opportunity to develop creativity and nonlinear thought, offer praise to our creator and explore music’s important role in the enrichment of the human spirit through the pursuit of artistic excellence and through relevant and intentional classroom instruction.

 In addition, our performing ensembles play a valuable public relations role for the university, serving as its representatives in performances regionally and beyond.